Transforming your journey at Gatwick Airport

 With the number of customers visiting the station set to grow, this important investment will upgrade the railway station and help the airport to play an even bigger role in the local economy’s growth as a hub for international visitors.

 It will be delivered between May 2020 and 2023, with two years of intensive platform works between May 2020 and May 2022.
-While these platform works are underway, we’ll be introducing a dedicated timetable to keep you on the move.
+While these platform works are underway, a dedicated timetable will keep you on the move.

 Upgrade plans and benefits

 - Double the size of the station concourse through the construction of a new concourse above platforms 5, 6 and 7, the refit of the existing station concourse and the construction of a new separate staff building to create more space for customers

 - Improve customer access, especially for wheelchair users and those with luggage by building five new lifts, eight new escalators, new staircases and improved wayfinding throughout the station buildings

 - Reduce platform overcrowding and reduce train delays across the network by widening platforms 5 and 6, through adding a new lift and set of stairs on platforms 3 & 4 and new lifts, escalators and stairs on platforms 5, 6 and 7.
 This will make it much faster for passengers to board and alight trains and clear platforms, helping our team to dispatch trains quickly and keep services running on time

 To enable the work, the station will need to be managed differently.
 We will need to change walking routes at the station, so we’re planning extensively to ensure that every customer is supported during this exciting time at the airport.
 This includes ensuring that step-free access to and from the platforms is available at all times.

 You can find out more about the Gatwick Railway Station upgrade project at: https://www.networkrail.co.uk/running-the-railway/our-routes/sussex/upgrading-the-brighton-main-line/gatwick-airport-station-upgrade/